reinhart1010/nix/docs/en/common/colordiff.md

 ---
 # colordiff

-A tool to colorize diff output.
+A wrapper around `diff` that produces the same output but with pretty syntax highlighting.
-The Perl script colordiff is a wrapper for `diff` and produces the same output but with pretty syntax highlighting.
 Color schemes can be customized.
 More information: <https://github.com/kimmel/colordiff>.

 - Compare files: